 Importing Objects from the Asset Browser

-For objects, it’s as simple as selecting the object by left clicking on it in the browser and dragging it into your scene.
-A box and grid appear in the 3D viewport to guide you as to where it will appear.
+For objects, it’s as simple as selecting the object by left clicking it in the browser and dragging it into our scene.
+A box and grid appear in the 3D viewport to visualize where it will appear.

 Importing Materials